 Drugs in Halloween Candy

 Similar warnings of expensive street drugs being given out to random children are likewise dubious.
 No one is going to hand over three or four digits’ worth of illegal drugs to a bunch of little kids.
 Even if the alleged goal is to get the kids hooked, this makes little sense: most small children don’t have the disposable income to support a habit, which makes them bad customers, and even if they did, they probably don’t know which house the drugs-as-candy came from, and their curious travel down the street ringing doorbells to ask for more Ecstasy is going to make staying below the legal radar difficult for the supplier.
-This is purely a case of someone grabbing a photo of colorful drugs and creating a scary story wholesale.
+This is purely a case of someone grabbing a photo of colorful drugs and creating a scary story from scratch.

 I like fiction, obviously, but I prefer it labeled as fiction and not sold as news.